Video Game / R.C. Pro-Am

 - Spelling Bonus: Completing specific words awards a new vehicle in each game.

 - R.C.
 Pro-Am and Super R.C.
-Pro-Am requires spelling NINTENDO.
+Pro-Am each require spelling NINTENDO.

 - Championship Pro-Am requires spelling CHAMPION.